 If your student’s college offers a summer orientation experience, encourage your student to attend.
 Some schools require orientation.
 This will be an ideal opportunity for your student to connect with other new students, learn important information, get a feel for the college, and begin to feel like part of the community.
 If the school offers a parent orientation session, you should also try to attend.
 You will learn about expectations, meet other parents, meet key administrators and faculty members, and have a sense of the place where your student will be spending the next several years.

-Encourage your student to begin to connect with his new colleagues.
+Encourage your student to begin to connect with their new colleagues.

 Be patient with your student – and with yourself.